me2d09/bacquerel/neutron-phd.md

 To join us, we’re looking for a candidate who has:

 - A **Master’s degree** in **Condensed Matter Physics, Chemistry, or Materials Science**.
-- Experience with **neutron scattering** at large scal infrastructures.
+- Experience with **neutron scattering** at large scale facilities.
 - A strong interest in **magnetism** and **quantum materials**.
 - Experience in **low-temperature measurements** or other experimental physics techniques is a plus.
 - Willingness to engage in **hands-on experimental work**.
-- Proficiency in **English**, both written and spoken, at an **independent user level** or higher.
+- Proficiency in **English**, both written and spoken, at an **independent user level** (B1 level) or higher.

 ---

 ### 🤝 What will you get in return?

-In this role, you will benefit from:
+This position offers,

-- A **3-year PhD contract** as part of a vibrant research group.
+- a **3-year PhD contract** with a competitive salary + stipend provided by Charles University,
-- Access to **state-of-the-art research facilities** at [MGML](https://mgml.eu/) in Prague and internationally.
+- access to advanced research equipment and infrastructure at [MGML](https://mgml.eu/) in Prague and international partner institutions,
-- A competitive stipend + sallary and **support for international collaborations**.
-- Supervision and mentorship from **[Dr. Jeroen Custers](https://kfkl.mff.cuni.cz/en/people/custers)**, a renowned expert in the field of **strongly correlated electron systems** and **quantum materials**.
+- support and guidance from a friendly team of expert researchers, PhD students, and opportunities to work with Master and Bachelor students,
-- Flexible working hours, and the chance to develop your **scientific career** within an internationally recognized group.
+- flexible working hours, and the opportunity to propel your **scientific career** forward within an internationally recognized group.

 ---

 ### 👋 Sounds good?

-Fill in following form and send us your application.
-For further details or informal inquiries, feel free to contact **Dr. Jeroen Custers** at: [jeroen.custers@matfyz.cuni.cz](mailto:jeroen.custers@matfyz.cuni.cz).
+Fill in the following application form.
+For further details or informal inquiries, feel free to contact **[Dr. Jeroen Custers](https://kfkl.mff.cuni.cz/en/people/custers)** at: [jeroen.custers@matfyz.cuni.cz](mailto:jeroen.custers@matfyz.cuni.cz).
 Become a key part of **pioneering research** into the mysteries of quantum materials!

 {% include hiring-form.html formurl="https://submit-form.com/gzy0GAyG" %}